loonshoot/airank-app/WORKFLOW_IMPLEMENTATION_SUMMARY.md

 ## � Architecture Benefits

-1. **Separation of Concerns**: Backend services isolated in outrun-core
+1. **Separation of Concerns**: Backend services isolated in airank-core
 2. **Scalability**: Each service can be scaled independently
 3. **Real-time Updates**: GraphQL subscriptions provide live status
 4. **Event-Driven**: Workflows respond automatically to events